ungureancatalina/UBB--FMI/AN_2/SEM_1/MAP/lab6fx/README.md

 ## About the Project

-**Social Network** is a Java-based desktop application that enables users to authenticate, search and add friends, and manage friend requests.
+**Social Network** is a Java-based desktop application that enables users to authenticate, search and add friends manage friend requests and have a chat with them.
 This project was developed for educational purposes and demonstrates the use of layered architecture (MVC) in a Java desktop environment.
 The application uses a **PostgreSQL database** for persistent storage and supports user authentication.